MasterPupoy/crusader-no-handbook/drafts/practices.md

 // this should be avoided
 const Component = () => {
   ...
-  return <Box styling> // <-- this should be avoided, prefer an empty unstyled frag or container
+  return <Box styling> // <-- this should be avoided, prefer an empty unstyled frag or unstyled container
    // ...contents
   </Box>
 }